2021B0121099/flight_booking-testing-/README.md

 Locate the test runner class in the runners package (e.g., TestRunner.java).

 Right-click on the runner class and select Run As -> JUnit Test (or the equivalent for your IDE and configuration).

-From the Command Line (using Maven):
-Open your terminal and navigate to the project's root directory.

-Execute the following command:

-mvn clean test

-This command will run all feature files configured in your pom.xml or test runner.

 # Contributing
 Contributions are welcome!
 Please follow the guidelines in the provided documentation.